kymcell/Game-of-Life/README.txt

     From command line type 'python3 game_of_life.py' to run the program.

     PyCharm users:
-    Create a new project and place all files
+    Create a new project and place all files within the project.
+Install the required modules before starting the program.
-    Clicking the run button on the 'game_of_life.py' file.
+    To run the program, click the run button on the 'game_of_life.py' file.

 How to use the program: